Corporate Ministry: Dissolution

 By the end of July, The Undertaker's relationship with the McMahons had dissolved and the Corporate Ministry was effectively disbanded by Shane McMahon on August 2, 1999.
 Shane continued to align himself with Triple H and Chyna, and on the Raw Is War following SummerSlam he helped Triple H defeat Mankind to win his first WWF Championship.
 The Acolytes stayed together and continued to wrestle under that name with no connection to anyone, eventually becoming the APA.
 Big Bossman continued his feud with Al Snow.

 The Undertaker, in the meantime, formed a new tag team with Big Show called the "Unholy Alliance", which eventually grew into a loose stable that included former Ministry members Mideon and Viscera.
 They defeated X-Pac and Kane at SummerSlam for the WWF Tag Team Championship, only to lose them a week later to the makeshift tag team of Mankind and The Rock, which became better known as the Rock 'n' Sock Connection.
-The following week, they regained the tag team titles in a Buried Alive match after Triple H buried Mankind following an attack on Big Show.
+The following week, they regained the tag team championship in a Buried Alive match after Triple H buried Mankind following an attack on Big Show.

-Shortly after this, it was found that Undertaker suffered a torn groin and would require surgery, which necessitated a change in storyline.
+Shortly after this, the Undertaker learned his torn groin would require surgery, which necessitated a change in storyline.
 The team's scheduled defense against the former champions on Raw Is War two weeks later was turned into a Dark Side Rules match where any of the members of the Unholy Alliance could wrestle.
-This enabled Undertaker to avoid aggravating his injury, although the group lost the tag team titles back to the Rock 'n' Sock Connection.
+This enabled Undertaker to avoid aggravating his injury, although the group lost the tag team title back to the Rock 'n' Sock Connection.